 Assignments received after the due date (where the student does not have an approved accommodation) will be penalized 5% per day.
 Requests for extensions MUST be made prior to the due date and will ONLY be given in extenuating circumstances and may require approval through Student Accessibility Services.

-Extensions will not be granted where good time management skills could have avoided the problem; i.e. extensions will not be granted for students who have a number of assignments due at the same time during the semester or for students who have decided to take an overload of classes this semester.
+Extensions will not be granted where good time management skills could have avoided the problem, i.e., extensions will not be granted for students who have a number of assignments due at the same time during the semester or for students who have decided to take an overload of classes this semester.

 Style and grammar:

-Marks are not directly deducted for poor writing style and grammar.
+Marks are not directly deducted for poor writing style and grammar (unless it is specifically indicated in your rubric).
 However, you simply cannot achieve a good grade if the paper is difficult to read and the argument difficult to discern.
 It is essential to proofread.

 Referencing: